-It’s a well-known fact that health officials are projecting a severe shortage of health care professionals over the next decade, but the future is bright for Nurse Practitioners (NPs).
+It’s a well-known fact that health officials are projecting a severe shortage of health care professionals over the next decade, but 2019 is looking bring for Nurse Practitioners (NPs) - and their recruiters.

 Nursing occupations are some of the most lucrative careers in the U.S., plus they have one of the lowest unemployment rates.

 In fact, the industry is expected to grow at more than double the rate of other occupations, per the Bureau of Labor Statistics (BLS).
-They predict the NP field will grow by 35 percent by the year 2024, and a whopping 44,700 new positions will be added.
+They predict the NP field will grow by 36 percent by the year 2024, and a whopping 56,100 new positions will be added.
 That growth rate is five times the national average for occupations, so job security for NPs is very good.
-They’re also paid well for their work.
-The median salary is $98,190, with the top 25 percent taking home six-figure salaries.
-The unemployment rate for NPs is a low 0.7%.
+Further, with a median salary of $103,880, NPs are paid well for their work and have an unemployment rate of 0.7%.

-Nurse Practitioners rank #2 of 100 Best Jobs in the US
+Nurse Practitioners rank #4 of 100 Best Jobs in the US in 2018

 Because the average American works well into their 60’s, job satisfaction was a key consideration for the US News 100 Best Jobs rankings, as well.
 They ranked job satisfaction in terms of upward mobility, stress level, and flexibility and here’s how NPs came fared: